yugabyte/ybm-cli/docs/ybm_metrics-exporter_assign.md

 ```
       --cluster-name string   [REQUIRED] The name of the cluster.
       --config-name string    [REQUIRED] The name of the metrics exporter configuration
-  -h, --help                  help for attach
+  -h, --help                  help for assign
 ```

 ### Options inherited from parent commands